-You don’t have to own a restaurant to have a commercial kitchen.
-After all, hospitals, churches, hotels, schools and senior centers all have kitchens that can feed a large number of people.
-Regardless of how large or small the kitchen is, or what volume of food it churns out every month, people in the building could be in danger if something goes wrong.
+Busy commercial kitchens, like those in restaurants, hospitals, churches, hotels, schools and senior centers, are required to have measures in place to protect patrons and staff from the dangers of fire.
+Regardless of how large or small the kitchen is, or the volume of food it churns out every month, people in the building could be in danger if something goes wrong.

-What Is the Important of Vent Hood Cleaning?
+What Is the Importance of Vent Hood Cleaning?

 That’s where vent hood cleaning comes in.
-This important maintenance step is also important for keeping your building, and the people inside, safe.
-If you operate a low-volume commercial kitchen like the ones mentioned above, you only need to clean your vent hood once a year to comply with NFPA regulations.
-This isn’t a huge commitment, and taking the time to have it done each year is vitally important for many reasons.
+In addition to helping your kitchen be clean and tidy, this important maintenance step is important for keeping your building, and the people inside, safe.
+If you operate a low-volume commercial kitchen, you only need to clean your vent hood once a year to comply with NFPA regulations.
+However, high-volume kitchens, such as fast food restaurants, should clean their vent hoods every 3 months.
+A regular and thorough cleaning of your kitchen’s vent hood system is important for many reasons.t a huge commitment, and taking the time to have it done each year is vitally important for many reasons.

 Clean commercial kitchen vent hoods…

 - Reduce the risk of fire: The purpose of a vent hood is to trap as much grease, smoke and grime as possible.
 That’s why it’s located directly above the cooking surface.
 Over time, the hood accumulates a sticky layer of grease that, if heated to a high enough temperature, could ignite.
 Grease fires are incredibly dangerous and burn very hot, so any step you can take to reduce this risk is worth taking.